arangodb/docs/3.9/programs-arangobench.md

 Another thing to check is the _arangobench_ location: if _arangobench_ runs on the same host as the ArangoDB server, _arangobench_ and ArangoDB may compete for the same resources.
-In addition, the setup will be a localhost benchmark.
 This may be appropriate if the production use case will also use a localhost setup.
 If this is not the case, _arangobench_ should be executed on a separate host and send its request over the network, in the same way as the client applications are expected to do later.